tonikocjan/atheris-sml/README.md

 val x = 1::2::[3, 4, 5];
 ```

 This example is already a bit more complex.
 We quickly observer that on the right hand side we have a list of sort.
-Since SML requires that the types of all elements of a list are of the same type, the compiler must ensure that.
+Since SML requires that the types of all elements of a list are of the same type the compiler must ensure that.
 Luckily, all types are `int`.
 The second part of the evaluation must ensure, that the left hand side of the `::` operator is not a list and the right hand side is.
 The `::` binds from the right to the left, meaning that we can write the expression also as `1::(2::[3, 4, 5])`.
 Appending two to the list results in `1::[2, 3, 4, 5]`.
 We clearly see now that this example is semantically valid.

 ```
 fun f x = x + 100;